GoogleCloudPlatform/beyondcorp-clientconnector/README.md

 non-http workloads resident in non-GCP environments.
 A common use case is to secure legacy client-server applications with context-aware checks.

+**Note:** The product is currently available as a Private Preview offering.
+You can reach out to your Account Team for gaining access.

 This document provides a step-by-step walk-through of deploying the gateway component responsible for tunneling the user traffic to the applications.
+Please refer to the user guide for setting up other components (ex. client).

 The gateway comprises the following high-level resources:

 -   Regional Managed Instance Groups (MIGs): deployed per-region as configured by the customer.